 This has occurred under section 33 of the Essential Services Commission Act 2001 (Vic) in respect of the tariffs which persons licensed to sell electricity in Victoria (retailers) may charge domestic and small business customers during the regulatory period from 1 January 2020 to 31 December 2020 under standing offers made available under section 35 of the Electricity Industry Act 2000 (Vic), or the manner in which such tariffs are to be calculated or otherwise determined.

 In May 2019, the Victorian Government issued an order requiring the Essential Services Commission to make a price determination that regulates all standing offer prices from 1 January 2020.
-This includes flat tariffs (a daily supply charge and a single usage charge), as well as other tariff types like time-of-use and flexible tariffs.

 Upload a formal submission